jsjoblom79/zoom-link-form/docs/README.md

 - **Form not displaying**: Ensure the shortcode is correctly placed and the plugin is activated.
 - **Captcha errors**: Verify that the reCAPTCHA keys are correct and the site is accessible to Google's servers.
 - **Zoom link not generating**: Check that a valid Zoom URL is entered in the settings.
+- **Export/Delete issues**: Ensure you have admin permissions and check the PHP error log for issues.

 ## Support